sokoide/design-patterns/adapter-example/README.md

 ## 🔌 Scenario: Lightning Connector and USB Port

-A Mac user (client) wants to plug in a "Lightning connector."
+A user (client) wants to plug in a "Lightning connector."
 However, the machine they have (service) is a "Windows" machine with only a "USB port."
 Since they cannot connect directly, they use a "Windows adapter" to convert the Lightning signal to USB for connection.